 These stealth-equipped nanoparticles have led to a new generation of liposome preparations and a variety of clinically approved products.
-PEGylated liposomes and LNPs are currently the new paradigm for most cancer therapeutics.
+PEGylated liposomes and lipid nanoparticles are currently the new paradigms for most cancer therapeutics.

 Biochempeg has been focusing on the development of a full range of medical applications and technologies for nanocarrier systems (including various types of nanoparticles, liposomes, micelles, etc.), and has accumulated a large number of data models and rich research experience in the construction and optimization of nanocarriers for gene vaccines and protein drugs.